Making friends gives our lives more meaning.

 - How do you want your relationships to feel? (exciting, heartfelt, deep, etc)

 - What makes for a good friend?
 What things would strike you as bad friendship behavior?
 (What are your boundaries?)

 After writing the answer to these questions, go through your list of old friends and decide if they are casual or proximity friendships, friendships to build on, or people you can grow toward your ideal life with.

 Then set out to meet people.
 Learning to make friends as an adult doesn’t have to be difficult, but it will take actual effort on your part.
-If you’re not sure where to start, check out my 8 steps to making friends as an adult.

 2. Start conversations about the area

 Since most people never leave their hometown, chances are you’ll run into someone that knows the area very well.
 Strike up conversations with shop owners, neighbors, or people standing in line.